belay-labs/gpt-explorer/README.md

 # GPT-3 Explorer
 Welcome to the GPT-3 Explorer community repo!
 We hope that this tool enables you greater fluency in working with GPT-3.

-This repo is for two things:
+This repo is primarily for two things:
 ### 1. Bug tracking
 - [Report bugs here 🐛](https://github.com/relephant-labs/explorer-community/issues/new)

 ### 2. Feature requests
 - [Put 'em here!](https://github.com/relephant-labs/explorer-community/issues/new)

+# More on Explorer
 ## Current Features
 - Saves your entire history (securely to Firebase).
 - Vim style keybindings